ALUNBRIG tablets should be swallowed whole. Do not crush or chew tablets.

 Lactation: There are no data regarding the secretion of brigatinib in human milk or its effects on the breastfed infant or milk production.
 Because of the potential adverse reactions in breastfed infants, advise lactating women not to breastfeed during treatment with ALUNBRIG

-Females and Males of Reproductive Potential: Advise females of reproductive potential to use effective contraception during treatment and for at least 4 months after the final dose.
+Females and Males of Reproductive Potential: Verify pregnancy status in females of reproductive potential prior to initiating ALUNBRIG.
+Advise females of reproductive potential to use effective contraception during treatment and for at least 4 months after the final dose.
 Advise males with female partners of reproductive potential to use effective contraception during treatment and for at least 3 months after final dose.
 ALUNBRIG may cause reduced fertility in males

-Pediatric: The safety and efficacy of ALUNBRIG in pediatric patients have not been established
+Pediatric: The safety and effectiveness of ALUNBRIG in pediatric patients have not been established

-Hepatic and Renal Impairment: No dose adjustment is recommended for patients with mild hepatic impairment or mild or moderate renal impairment.
-The safety of ALUNBRIG in patients with moderate or severe hepatic impairment or severe renal impairment has not been studied
+Hepatic and Renal Impairment: No dose adjustment is recommended for patients with mild or moderate hepatic impairment or mild or moderate renal impairment.
+Reduce the dose of ALUNBRIG for patients with severe hepatic impairment or severe renal impairment

 This website is intended for US healthcare professionals only.